 The most you can do is affirm your openness and acceptance.
 Even if you feel that a person is gay, don’t try to “come out” for them.
 In a professional situation, it would be inappropriate to ask a person directly about their sexual orientation; it is always up to them to disclose.
 It would also be inappropriate to speculate or discuss it with others.
 If a person does “come out” to you, it is an indication of their trust and their privacy must be respected.
 Once that trust has been offered, it is a good idea to ask the resident if anyone else knows, and to clarify whether or not they would wish this information shared and, if so, with whom.

 Transgender residents may have personal information included as part of their medical histories.
 That information should be shared strictly on a need-to-know basis, to medical and nursing staff and in some cases to personal care attendants.
-The greatest care must be taken to ensure that staff are trained to meet the needs of trans residents and that their confidentiality is respected.
+The greatest care must be taken to ensure that staff members are trained to meet the needs of trans residents and that their confidentiality is respected.

 Suggestions for Developing the Wording of a LGBT Inclusive Intimacy Policy